Subscribe for mental health updates, research, insights, and and insights sent directly to your inbox

 What led you to seek postpartum depression treatment at Charlie Health?

 When my daughter was about one year old, I was referred to Charlie Health by a local mobile crisis line.
 I was feeling helpless like I couldn’t keep going.
-I’d known for a while that something wasn’t right with my mental health, but because I live in a rural area where you have to wait six or seven months to see a provider, I didn’t get help until Charlie Health.
+I’d known for a while that something wasn’t right with my mental health and that I needed mental healthcare, but because I live in a rural area where you have to wait six or seven months to see a provider, I didn’t get help until Charlie Health.
 It was nice to finally have the validation of a postpartum depression diagnosis and get some support because I’d been bottling up a lot of feelings.

 My pregnancy and the first year of my daughter’s life were very up and down.
 I got pregnant unexpectedly a couple months before I was supposed to get a hysterectomy.
 I had severe hyperemesis gravidarum and a really traumatic delivery.
 After she was born, my daughter was sent to the NICU, and her father and I couldn’t have any support at the hospital because it was the height of the pandemic.
 I was only 21, and it was a lot to deal with.
 When she was finally discharged, I felt on top of the world, but soon after, my dog suddenly died, and my daughter ended up back in the hospital with RSV.
 I was terrified to leave my house or see friends because she was so tiny and sickly.
 Before Charlie Health, I felt like I couldn’t tell anyone how sad and exhausted I was because I had this beautiful baby that I never thought I’d be able to have.